-Limits annual expenditures by municipalities or counties to the greater of the preceding fiscal year total expenditures or an amount determined by multiplying preceding fiscal year expenditures times one plus a rate, published by the Legislative Budge Board, accounting for population growth and inflation.
+Limits annual expenditures by municipalities or counties to the greater of the preceding fiscal year total expenditures or an amount determined by multiplying preceding fiscal year

 Provides an exception to the limit whenever the political subdivision's voters approve additional expenditures at a called election or the governor declares a state disaster impacting all or part of the geographic territory of the political subdivision.
 Expenditures from money received from bonds, grants, donations or gifts are not considered available sources of revenue.